jmclawson/TopicKit/README.md

 Keep in mind that the probabilistic workings of the topic model will make results differ from one run of the model to the next.
 In the future, TopicKit will add a setting to trigger stability of results across a number of runs.

 ## Assumptions and Defaults
 Following best practices (see [Matthew Jockers](http://www.matthewjockers.net/2013/04/12/secret-recipe-for-topic-modeling-themes/ "'Secret' Recipe for Topic Modeling Themes")), TopicKit will prepare data before attempting to model the topics of a corpus.
 First, it divides documents into segments of 1000 words to get something approaching parity of size among all the documents in a corpus and to avoid confusing the model.
 (It recombines these documents after running the model.)
-To change the size of these chunks, redefine `set.chunksize` in the terminal window:
+To change the size of these chunks, redefine `set.chunksize` in the console window:
 > `set.chunksize <- 800`

 Next, it attempts to strip out everything but singular common nouns.
 To change this focus to other parts of speech, use the [part-of-speech tags associated with the Penn Treebank](http://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).
 For example, to model singular and plural common nouns along with adjectives, use the following line: